 Some of the most common conditions and diseases that are grounds for wrongful birth claims include:

 March of Dimes — This website contains information for before you become pregnant, during your pregnancy, and after giving birth.
 You can also learn about your baby’s health, complications, and preparing and caring for your baby.

 United Cerebral Palsy of Georgia — You can find information upcoming events and links to resources on this website.
 There is also information about various programs, including community living supports, in home support, adult day supports, children's services, and supportive services.

 Atlanta, GA 30341

 Fragile Kids Foundation — This nonprofit organization provides various forms of support for medically fragile children in Georgia.
 Fragile Kids provides medically necessary equipment that is not covered by private or government sponsored insurance.

 Atlanta, Georgia 30339

 Parents of children who have sustained birth injuries may carry the burden of medical expenses for the remainder of their lives, and many other parents live with tremendous emotional pain when babies die prematurely because of errors by doctors or hospital staff.
 Victims of this type of medical malpractice can be entitled to financial compensation, and ReShea Balams helps clients all over the greater Atlanta area hold negligent medical professional accountable.

-Balams Law Group represents clients in and around Atlanta, including such communities as Smyrna, Sandy Springs, Roswell, Riverdale, Norcross, Milton, Marietta, Lawrenceville, Johns Creek, Forest Park, East Point, Dunwoody, Duluth, Decatur, College Park, and Alpharetta.
+The Balams Firm represents clients in and around Atlanta, including such communities as Smyrna, Sandy Springs, Roswell, Riverdale, Norcross, Milton, Marietta, Lawrenceville, Johns Creek, Forest Park, East Point, Dunwoody, Duluth, Decatur, College Park, and Alpharetta.
 Call (404) 445-2005 right now to take advantage of a free consultation that will let our firm review your case and help you understand your legal options.